-Only one week remains to apply for the ACT Building Blocks Programme The open closes on Saturday 31 October 2020.
+Only one week remains to apply for the ACT Building Blocks Programme.
+The open call closes on 3 March 2021.

-The Building Blocks Programme has historically been one of ACT’s most impactful programmes in the arts and culture sector, empowering a large number of arts and culture practitioners across South Africa to bolster their professional and business acumen with an arts specific framework.
-In 2020 ACT proudly presents and updated curriculum that will speak to current challenges and tangible business solutions for sustainability in the arts and culture sector.
+The Building Blocks Programme is one of ACT’s most impactful programmes in empowering a large number of arts and culture practitioners across South Africa to bolster their professional and business acumen with an arts specific framework.
+In early 2021 ACT presented the updated Building Blocks curriculum to arts and culture practitioners from across South Africa.
+The new curriculum addresses current challenges and offers tangible business solutions for sustainability in the arts and culture sector.

 - Digital Skills